artsandmetaphysics/goodlifeodyssey/_essays/as-a-driven-leaf.md

 >
 > "But I still do not understand," Akiba had protested, "how you can expect me to discard beliefs even tentatively if I am really possessed by them.
 Your suggestion is like the procedure of those Greek philosophers who say, 'I do not trust my reason, but I will use it to prove that I have no right to use it.'
 A man may insist that he lays a doctrine aside, but if it is integral to him, he will carry it with him wherever he goes and will inevitably find it again since it has never left him."

 Akiba's argument here is invalid.
-Our core beliefs can obscure the hidden axioms, or assumptions, in our reasoning, but once identified, we can reason apart from them.
+Our core beliefs can obscure implicit axioms in our reasoning, but once these axioms are identified, our reason is no longer bound by them.
 An atheist can realize that the proselytizer may be worried for his soul, and a Muslim can understand why the Qu'ran can not argue for its own validity to a non-believer.

 Steinberg may have intended for Akiba to convey that our core beliefs influence which axioms we have faith in.
 If this is so, then I agree.
 Or perhaps Akiba wants Elisha to recognize that he is putting faith in reason and that we all must put faith in our axioms.
-But not axioms are equally "believable."

-The believability of axioms is a vague concept.
-If we also take "reason" as an axiom, believability is debatable (without reason we are lost).
-Still, it is ultimately up to the individual to have faith in what they find most "believable," despite not having mathematical certainty, and to implicitly or explicitly answer the ethical question.
+However, some axioms are more "believable" than others.
+If we include "reason" (vaguely defined) among our axioms, we can reason about the believably of our other axioms, but without reason we are lost.
+Even with reason, there are few foundational axioms for us to put our faith in, and it is ultimately up to the individual to have faith in what they find most "believable," despite not having certainty.
+And with this faith, to implicitly or explicitly answer the ethical question---how should one live?

 > "The purpose of life," said Akiba softly, "is to live well.
 Whatever contributes toward that end is right and true.
 My first and last criterion concerning my proposition is: Does it help men live better?
 You may remember a lecture in which I asserted 'All is foreseen by God, yet man possesses freedom of will.' "
 >